Hub Help

 Assign roles

-When you add a user, you can assign roles.
+When you add a user or edit a user, you can assign roles.

 A user can be assigned a single role or multiple roles.